Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Cons

 The LG G5 has excellent colors overall.
 It has amazing HDR color volume, so it displays dark colors and very bright colors with impact.
-The TV also has great SDR color volume, which is helpful for the odd SDR content that utilizes wider color spaces, or if you like to push colors into a wider color space for added color saturation.
+The TV also has outstanding SDR color volume, which is helpful for the odd SDR content that utilizes wider color spaces, or if you like to push colors into a wider color space for added color saturation.
 This is an accurate TV out of the box, with incredible SDR color accuracy, meaning it doesn't require calibration.
 It's not quite as accurate in HDR, but it's still great, so everyone but the strictest color enthusiasts will be pleased.

 Pros